oleobal/svg-pinout/reference.md

 #### Marks

 The `mark` instruction adds a circular alignment mark to the current section.

+The `notch` instruction does the same, with a notch onto the left corner of the section (when looking outwards).

-It also sets the reference side for pin placement (see `Placement of pins`).
+Both also sets the reference side for pin placement (see `Placement of pins`).

 It does not affect following pins at all.